nguyenpham/NhatMinhEgtb/README.md

 NhatMinh Egtb - A Chess Endgame tablebase
 ==========

 Overview
 ----------

 NhatMinh Egtb is a chess endgame database (tablebase) released with 3-4-5 endgames and probing code.
 The probing code is  written in C++ (using standad C++11 library).
-Chess developer could use this to add freely and quickly tablebase probing to their chess engines.
+Chess developers could use this to add freely and quickly tablebase probing to their chess engines.

 Nothing revolutionary here.
 This project is simply a test base for my researches to test, verify, compare ideas and techniques which I have used for both two kinds of chess: (Western) chess and Xiangqi (Chinese chess).
 The Xiangqi egtb is called Felicity Egtb.

-Since it is mainly for reasearch, both data (egtbs) and probing code are subjects to be frequently changed.
+Since it is mainly for reasearching, both data (egtbs) and probing code are subjects to be frequently changed.

 Technique details
 --------------------

-Some popular egtbs such as Nalimov, Gaviota and Sygyzy have been used to compare.

-#### alpha version (0.1)
+#### Alpha version (0.1)

-Brief: DTM; handle enpassant but not castle rights; keep only one-side data; 3.1 GB for all 3-4-5 endgames.
+Brief: DTM metric; handle enpassants but not castle rights; keep only one-side data; 3.1 GB for all 3-4-5 endgames.

 Index space (similar to Nalimov):
 - Use triangle for pawnless endgames, half board for pawn endgames